 Business Insurance for Counsellors & Psychotherapists

-Counsellors and psychotherapists work closely with vulnerable clients, providing support through mental health challenges, relationship difficulties, and personal crises.
-The nature of therapeutic work creates unique risks - duty of care obligations, clinical negligence claims, and strict confidentiality requirements.
-The right business insurance protects your practice, your professional reputation, and your clients.
-Compare cover options from Australia's leading business insurance providers below.
+Counsellors and psychotherapists hold deep responsibilities towards vulnerable clients, navigating complex mental health issues, relationship crises, and personal trauma.
+Therapeutic work creates distinctive risks - duty-of-care obligations, clinical negligence allegations, and stringent confidentiality duties.
+Appropriate business insurance protects your practice, your professional standing, and the clients who depend on you.
+Explore cover options from leading Australian insurers below.

 Highest Rated Featured Provider